achmadfachrudin/achmadfachrudin.github.io/_tabs/resume.md

 ## Summary

-With a solid background in Android app development and a proven track record of delivering high-quality mobile applications.
-Proficient in Kotlin and Jetpack Compose, with knowledge of Flutter and CI/CD practices.
+Experienced Android Developer with a strong background in developing high-quality mobile applications.
+Proficient in Kotlin and Jetpack Compose, with additional experience in Flutter and CI/CD practices.
+Demonstrates a commitment to continuous learning and professional growth, dedicated to creating impactful and innovative mobile solutions.
-I am passionate about developing digital products that create a positive impact.
-I thrive on tackling new challenges and constantly seek opportunities to push the boundaries of what is possible.
-Let's connect and explore together.

 ---